Marshall I. Weisler Seminars

 Great Plains Sociological Association Annual Conference

-The theme of the 2013 conference is "Sociology is Everywhere: From Local to Global."
-For more information on the conference, click here.
+The theme of the 2015 conference is "Sociology from the Great Plains to the Global World" For more information on the conference.

 For registration form, click here.